mojaloop/platform-shared-tools/packages/deployment/docker-compose-apps/README.md

 }
 ```

-### Running the TTK Tests

-If you wish to run the list of testing-toolkit-test-cases (https://github.com/mojaloop/testing-toolkit-test-cases) there are a few steps required for them to be ran sucessfully (please note that the following values are based on the default bootstrap of the same docker-compose containers present in this repository).

-#### Testing Toolkit Interface
-- Change the default/current values on the following field of the Environment Manager of the TTK you're running your tests on

-#### Account-Lookup
-- Create at least an oracle (builtin or remote) so that we can later create the associations with it for the corresponding parties and participants

-- Create the required associations of parties belonging to a participant

-#### Transfers
-- Make sure that the participants in question have enough available funds for the tests to run sucessfully

 # Login to the Mojaloop vNext Admin UI
 Your Mojaloop vNext development environment is now ready, and you can login to the Admin UI here: http://localhost:4200/login